steskey/CIS263-The-STL/README.md

 Complete the following functions.
 Do not change any function signature!

+** You MUST use the STL functions to perform the operations.
+Each function ```HINTS:``` section will tell you which function to learn to complete the task.
+If you do not use that function, you will not earn the points. **

 Remember:

 - interface for this one is provided for you already in the ```*.h``` file.